 The Company assesses the potential impairment of Burger King franchise rights whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 If an indicator of impairment exists, an estimate of the aggregate undiscounted cash flows from the acquired restaurants is compared to the respective carrying value of franchise rights for each Burger King acquisition.
 If an asset is determined to be impaired, the loss is measured by the excess of the carrying amount of the asset over its fair value.
 No impairment charges were recorded related to the Company's Burger King franchise rights for the year ended December 31, 2003.
-The Company recorded impairment charges related to its Burger King franchise rights of \$283 and \$316 for the years ended December 31, 2004 and 2005, respectively and \$316 for the nine months ended September 30, 2005.
-There were no impairment charges related to franchise rights for the nine months ended September 30, 2006.
+The Company recorded impairment charges related to its Burger King franchise rights of \$283 and \$316 for the years ended December 31, 2004 and 2005, respectively and \$316 for the nine months ended September 30, 2006.